transcom/mymove/docs/backend/route-planner.md

 #### Zip5TransitDistance

-Uses the `Zip5ToLatLong` method to turn the input Zip5's into `LatLong` data and then uses the `LatLongTransitDistance` method to determine the distance.
+Uses the `Zip5ToLatLong` method to turn the input Zip5s into `LatLong` data and then uses the `LatLongTransitDistance` method to determine the distance.

 #### Zip3TransitDistance

 `Zip3TransitDistance` is unimplemented and always returns a `NewUnsupportedPostalCodeError`

+This method was added to support the requirement that some service item pricing in the rate engine, ie Domestic Linehaul, will use Zip3 based distance calculations.
+This expectation is documented in the [service item pricing spreadsheet](https://docs.google.com/spreadsheets/d/1NRbxHmvaWV6aXQrxQ2LJhkc5tClAl3Eb1-MRxZ123Tw/edit#gid=0) (Google Docs Link).
+However, the HERE api uses pre-calculated Zip5 to Latitude and Longitude coordinate map to turn Zip5s into coordinates and then uses the LatLongTransitDistance function to return a distance.
+Since currently there is no such Zip3 to Latitude and Longitude coordinates map there is no way to do a similar calculation of distance.
+In talking with product about this we decided if there was not an easy way to implement Zip3 distance in HERE we would only add a stub so that work could continue until a new 3rd party planner, ie Rand McNally, was implemented and could supply a valid Zip3 to Zip3 distance calculation.

 #### LatLongTransitDistance